Building Project Update

 Plans of the remodel and expansion were approved by the White Bear Lake Planning Committee on May 19 and approved by the City Council at their meeting on May 27.
 On May 21, the Library Board approved the Phase I design and project timeline.

 The Feasibility Study for the library in White Bear Lake recommended the purchase of the property adjacent to the library when it became available.
 The Library is currently in negotiations with the property owners immediately to the east.
 The acquisition of that property allows reconfigured access to the parking lot which will improve traffic flow and pedestrian safety while increasing parking capacity.

 The Friends will hold a used book and furniture sale in conjunction with Manitou Days.
 Proceeds from this sale will benefit the White Bear Lake Library Capital Campaign.

 White Bear Lake Remodel: Your Questions Answered

 When will the library in White Bear Lake close?

 The library will close at the end of regular business hours on June 5, 2014.
 The bookdrop will remain open for one week after the library closes.

 When will the remodeled library open?

-The remodeled and expanded library is expected to open in February 2015.
+The remodeled and expanded library is expected to open in early spring 2015.